Gmail

 Why are you asking for permission to manage mailbox labels?

 This is the level of access we need to be able to read how many emails you have.
 It's the lowest level of permissions Google offers, and gives us no access to read your emails at all.
 We just see the labels you use (so you can pick which to track), and the number of emails you have under the label you choose.
+Even if your goal is public, no information about your labels is displayed publicly.

 How do I change the label Beeminder counts?